Scarlett Moffatt: Career

 On 9 January 2017, it was announced that Moffatt would be joining Ant & Dec on Ant & Dec's Saturday Night Takeaway.
 "I've watched Saturday Night Takeaway with my family for as long as I can remember, I'm such a huge fan, so to be part of one of the biggest entertainment shows out there, with two of my all-time TV heroes Ant and Dec, is an absolute dream."
 Moffatt said in a statement.
 On 19 November 2019 she was dropped from her role as co-presenter.

 On 2 April 2018, Moffatt guest-hosted an evening radio show on Heart, as part of Heart's Feel Good Easter Weekend.

 Since May 2020, Scarlett has presented a BBC Radio 1 podcast with her boyfriend Scott Dobinson, 'Scarlett Moffatt Wants to Believe'.

 In 2022, Scarlett appeared alongside six other celebrities including Monty Panesar and Nick Hewer in the BBC television show Pilgrimage.
 In it, Scarlett and her fellow celebrities walked the route taken by Saint Columba from North Western Ireland to the Island of Iona in Scotland as he brought the Christian faith onto the UK mainland in the late 6th century AD.
 During the programme, Scarlett spoke of her Christian faith and how it helps her in her life.

 Personal life

 Moffatt is named after the heroine Scarlett O'Hara, played by Vivien Leigh in Gone with the Wind (1939), her mother's favourite film, and her middle name is after Sigourney Weaver, who played Ellen Ripley in Alien (1979), her father's favourite film.
-Before finding fame, Moffatt worked as a checkout operator for Asda in her home town of Bishop Auckland.
+Before finding fame, Moffatt worked as a checkout operator for Asda in her hometown of Bishop Auckland.
+She spent a year working at Student Loans (Darlington) answering phone calls regarding Disabled Students' Allowance.
 She is also an ex-ballroom and Latin dancer, and has danced in local, regional and national competitions.
 She studied sport at York St John University.

 Moffatt has revealed she has failed her driving test a total of thirteen times.

-In 2022 Mofatt revealed she had become a Christian after participating in the BBC's Pilgrimage series.
+In 2022, Moffatt revealed she had become a practicing Anglican Christian after participating in the BBC's Pilgrimage series.

-In 2023 Moffatt announced that she is pregnant with her first child.
+In 2023 Moffatt announced that she was pregnant with her first child.
+On 29 June 2023, she announced that she had given birth five weeks early to a son.
+The baby's father is Moffatt's boyfriend Scott Dobinson.